Portion/Yield:Makes 12 muffins

 - 2 tablespoons sunflower oil

-Preheat the oven to 200°C and grease a muffin tray or use muffin cases if you prefer instead.
+Preheat the oven to 200°C/Gas Mark 6 and grease a 12-hole muffin tin, or line it with paper muffin cases, if you prefer.

-Add the wet to the dry and use a large spatula to lightly fold the two together.
-Mum’s tip is not to over work the muffin mixture.
+Place the flour, baking powder, salt, All-Bran, sugar, hazelnuts, pears, plums and lemon zest in a large mixing bowl and stir to mix.
+In a separate bowl, whisk together the buttermilk, eggs and oil.
+Add the wet ingredients to the dry ingredients and use a large spatula to lightly fold them together.
+Mum’s tip is not to over-mix the muffin mixture.

-Spoon the mixture into the prepared trays, I fill them all the way to the top as it does not rise too much.
+Spoon the mixture into the prepared muffin cups, dividing it evenly – I fill them all the way to the top as the mixture doesn’t rise too much.

-Bake the muffins for 30 minutes, turn the oven down to 180°C for the last 10 minutes of the baking time so that they do not brown too quickly or too much.
+Bake the muffins in the oven for about 30 minutes or until risen and deep golden brown, turning the oven temperature down to 180°C/Gas Mark 4 for the last 10 minutes of the baking time (so that they don’t brown too quickly or too much).